 Obviously, Pope Innocent III (d.
 1216) envisioned this Crusade going much differently when he proclaimed it in 1198.
 And it probably would have gone much differently but for one twist of fate: the aforementioned Richard died in 1199, while fighting to regain his holdings in France from French King Philip II (d.
 1223).

 Dandolo and the Venetians lived up to their end of the deal, somewhat amazingly given its scope.
 The Crusaders…well, not so much.
-They failed to make their regularly scheduled payments, and when the army finally arrived in Venice, in May 1202, it was more like 11,000 men strong than the planned 35,000.
+They failed to make their regularly scheduled payments, and when their army finally arrived in Venice, in May 1202, it was more like 11,000 men strong than the planned 35,000.

 Around this time, the Crusaders received a message from a Byzantine prince, the future Alexios IV Angelos (d.
-1204), asking them for help deposing his uncle, Alexios III Angelos, who had usurped the throne after blinding the previous emperor (Alexios IV’s father), Isaac II Angelos, in 1195.
+1204), asking them for help deposing his uncle, Alexios III, who had usurped the throne after blinding the previous emperor (Alexios IV’s father), Isaac II, in 1195.
 Alexios IV offered to pay the Crusaders’ debt to Venice in full (plus extra for the Crusaders themselves), to contribute thousands of Byzantine soldiers to the Crusade, and to allow the Crusaders to use his navy to sail to the Holy Land, if only they’d come help him with his succession problem.
 This was too good to pass up, so on to Constantinople it was.

-The future Alexios IV convinced the Crusaders that they’d be greeted in Constantinople as liberators, to borrow a phrase, but as it turned out the people of Constantinople were fine with Alexios III being in charge and actually put up a fight.
+The future Alexios IV convinced the Crusaders that they’d be greeted in Constantinople as liberators, to borrow a phrase.
+But when the Crusaders actually arrived outside the city’s walls, it turned out the people of Constantinople were fine with Alexios III being in charge and resisted the invaders.
 Despite being outnumbered and on Alexios III’s home turf, however, the Crusaders besieged the city and forced Alexios III to flee in July 1203.
-Isaac II was returned to the throne despite his blindness, which wasn’t exactly what the Crusaders had wanted, but at their insistence the young Alexios, now officially Alexios IV, was crowned co-emperor.
+Then imperial politics took over.
+In something of a surprise, Isaac II was returned to the throne despite his blindness, which wasn’t exactly what the Crusaders had wanted.
+They’d been banking on their Alexios getting the throne, but at their insistence he was at least crowned co-emperor.

 Alexios V had no intention of paying the Crusaders another cent, as it were, but the way he’d seized power meant that the Crusaders could now attack Constantinople in the name of the deposed Alexios IV and claim that they were doing a noble, Godly deed in service of the rightful emperor.
 Attacking Constantinople was something of a religious gray area anyway, since the Orthodox church was out of communion with Rome (you can juxtapose this with the entirely inappropriate, theologically-speaking, attack on Catholic Zara).
-Alexios V’s coup simply erased whatever ambiguity there might have been about the, oh let’s say “righteousness,” of the Crusader cause.
+Alexios V’s coup simply erased whatever ambiguity there might have been about the…oh, let’s say “righteousness” of the Crusader cause.
 The siege of the city, using the masts of the Venetian ships as siege towers, began in earnest on April 8 and wasn’t fully over until April 13, but April 12 was the decisive day.
 Good weather conditions allowed a group of Crusaders to scale the city walls, and they began to knock holes in them to let more Crusaders in.
 For one of only a handful of times in Constantinople’s long existence, the city was rendered defenseless.

 The temporary successor states to the Byzantine Empire (LatinEmpire via Wikimedia Commons)